 How do you open an Albanian bank account as a non-resident?

 Securing the Unique Permit requires depositing income into an Albanian bank account, but many banks refuse to open accounts without an existing residence permit.
-The workaround is to apply in person at specific branches that accept non-residents using a passport and a valid rental contract or hotel booking as proof of address.
+The workaround is to apply in person at specific branches that accept non-residents, using a passport plus a valid rental contract or hotel booking as proof of address.

 These banks are generally the most flexible for non-resident applications: